tybeck/pure-angular-advanced-searchbox/README.md

 ### Available Search Validations

 - Validation providers are separated with a space between them (`min=3 email`).
 If a validation provider is given that is unknown to `paasb`; it will be ignored.
-Custom validator's can be written.
+Custom validator's can be written. ** NOTE ** There is currently no UI that tell's you whether something was / or was not validated; it just works - this is currently in the process of being developed.

 ```json
 {